MutabilityDetector/MutabilityDetector/README.md

         assertImmutable(MyClass.class);
     }

 Though it is possible (or likely) that you will have to configure the assertion to deal with any false positives that arise.
-See the JavaDoc on `MutabilityAssert` for further information.
-(TODO: link to as-yet unhosted JavaDoc).
+See the [JavaDoc on `MutabilityAssert`](http://mutabilitydetector.github.io/MutabilityDetector/mvn-site/apidocs/org/mutabilitydetector/unittesting/MutabilityAssert.html) for further information.

 ### Using Mutability Detector from the Command Line